Gorky Park (film)

-Gorky Park is a 1983 American mystery thriller film based on the book of the same name by Martin Cruz Smith.
-The film was directed by Michael Apted.

-The film stars William Hurt as Arkady Renko, Lee Marvin as Jack Osborne, Joanna Pacula as Irina Asanova, Rikki Fulton as Major Pribluda, Brian Dennehy as William Kirwill, Ian McDiarmid as Professor Andreev, Michael Elphick as Pasha and Ian Bannen as Prosecutor Iamskoy.
-The plot follows Renko, a Moscow police investigator, on the trail of a gruesome triple murder that leads him into a web of government corruption.
+Gorky Park is a 1983 American mystery thriller film directed by Michael Apted and adapted by Dennis Potter from the 1981 novel of the same name.
+It stars William Hurt, Lee Marvin, Joanna Pacuła (in her first American film), Rikki Fulton, Brian Dennehy, Ian McDiarmid, Richard Griffiths, Michael Elphick and Ian Bannen.
+The plot follows Arkady Renko (Hurt), a Moscow police investigator, on the trail of a gruesome triple murder that leads him into a web of government corruption.

 Upon release, Gorky Park was a box office disappointment, barely earning back its $15 million budget, but received positive reviews from critics.
 Pacuła was nominated for a Golden Globe Award for Best Supporting Actress in a Motion Picture and Elphick for a BAFTA Award for Best Supporting Actor.
 Dennis Potter won a 1984 Edgar Award for his screenplay for the film.

 Plot

-Moscow militsiya officer Arkady Renko is called to the site of three dead bodies – two men and one woman – in a secluded clearing near the Gorky Park ice rink.
-All have been shot in the chest and their faces and finger tips removed; the two men were also shot in the mouth.
-Renko becomes anxious when the KGB refuses to take over the investigation.
-Renko traces the woman's skates to a movie set worker, Irina Asanova, who claims that they were stolen.
-Based on the forensics, the pathologist identifies one young man as a foreigner, likely an American.
+Moscow militsiya officer Arkady Renko is called to a clearing near the Gorky Park ice rink, where three bodies – two men and one woman – have been discovered.
+All were shot in the chest and their faces and finger tips removed; the two men were also shot in the mouth.
+Renko becomes anxious when the KGB, led by his nemesis Major Pribluda, refuses to take over the investigation.
+Renko traces the dead woman's skates to a movie set worker, Irina Asanova, who claims they were stolen.
+The pathologist identifies one young man as a foreigner, likely an American.
 Renko asks Professor Levi Andreev to reconstruct the faces of the woman and the American man.

 At the dacha of Chief Prosecutor Iamskoy, Renko makes the acquaintance of American sable importer Jack Osborne, who is accompanied by Asanova.
-Renko also crosses paths with William Kirwill, a New York detective who is investigating the disappearance of his brother James.
+Renko also crosses paths with William Kirwill, a New York detective investigating the disappearance of his brother James.

-Renko eventually identifies the victims: James Kirwill and two friends of Asanova.
-He discovers that they were constructing a chest for Osborne.
-Renko's suspicion of Osborne mounts following several polite but tense conversations in social settings.
-When a KGB officer attempts to kill Asanova with an injected overdose, Renko saves her.
-Nursing her, they become involved romantically although she doesn't entirely trust him.
-Kirwill finally finds out about Osborne's chest.
-It was designed to smuggle out six live sables and break the Soviet monopoly, potentially earning Osborne millions.
-Osborne had promised Asanova's friends to smuggle them out of the Soviet Union; he tells Asanova her friend is in Manhattan.
+Renko eventually identifies the American as James Kirwill and the others as Valerya Davidova and her boyfriend Kostia Borodin.
+Renko and his partner Pasha interrogate Golodkin, a black market dealer with KGB ties, who confesses that Osborne commissioned him to build a religious chest, but the three victims built another one.
+Renko sends Pasha with Golodkin to get the chest at his apartment, where they are both shot dead by an unseen assailant.
+Renko's suspicion of Osborne mounts following several polite but tense conversations.
+When a KGB officer attempts to kill Asanova with a forced overdose, Renko saves her.
+Hiding out in his apartment, they become involved romantically although she doesn't entirely trust him.
+Kirwill learns that Osborne's chest was designed to smuggle out six live sables and break the Soviet monopoly, potentially earning Osborne millions.
+Osborne had promised to smuggle Asanova's friends out of the Soviet Union; Asanova is convinced that Valerya has escaped to Manhattan and clings to the belief that Osborne will do the same for her.